5afe/safe-react/README.md

 For support requests, please open up a [bug issue](https://github.com/gnosis/safe-react/issues/new?template=bug-report.md) or reach out via [Discord](https://chat.gnosis-safe.io).

-## Transaction Details
+## Transactions

-Please see the [transaction details](docs/transaction-details.md) notes for more information about transactions.
+Please see the [transaction](docs/transaction.md) notes for more information about transaction details.

 ## Related repos